rushfive/RunInfoBuilder/README.md

 #### Property Argument

 Type: `PropertyArgument<TRunInfo, TProperty>`
-- The generic `TRunInfo` parameter is the `RunInfo` class the property is associated to.
+- `TRunInfo` is the `RunInfo` class the property is associated to.
-- The generic `TProperty` parameter represents the type of the mapped `RunInfo` property.
+- `TProperty` represents the type of the mapped `RunInfo` property.

 Property argument's take the next single program argument, then attempts to parse and bind it to the configured `RunInfo` property.
 Its' properties are: